-The recent amendments of the Social Insurance Act have unfavourable effect on those beneficiaries of international protection who left the country and later on they are returned by another EU Member State.
+The recent amendments of the Social Insurance Act have unfavourable effects on those beneficiaries of international protection who left the country and were later returned by another EU Member State.
 According to the Evangelical Lutheran Church, the health insurance eligibility of these people is terminated upon their departure.
-Consequently, if they are returned with poor health conditions necessitating immediate medical intervention, the costs of that are later on billed to the patient.
-For instance, in 2020 even though a returned person with subsidiary protection managed to arrange his health insurance in December the system officially still denied access to health care services.
-Thanks to the humane treatment of the health care staff he was provided with the necessary chemotherapy treatment.
+Consequently, if they are returned with poor health conditions necessitating immediate medical intervention, the costs of that are later billed to the patient.
+For instance, in 2020, even though a returned person with subsidiary protection managed to arrange his health insurance in December, the system officially still denied him access to health care services.
+Thanks to the generosity of the health care staff, he was provided with the necessary chemotherapy treatment.
 The Evangelical Lutheran Church is aware of a person whose subsidiary protection status had been withdrawn by the time they returned to Hungary in a very poor health condition in 2021.
 They were granted a temporary residence permit, thereby they were not eligible for health care services.
 The Evangelical Lutheran Church also reported that the tax authority mailed a check about the debt stemming from the non-payment of health insurance contribution to several beneficiaries who had meanwhile left the country.

-There was no beneficiary of international protection residing in reception facility infected by the SARS-CoV-2 virus in 2020.
-According to the vaccination strategy, Hungarian citizens (above the age of 18) in the possession of a valid health insurance card are eligible for the vaccine.
-Since beneficiaries of international protection fall under the same category as Hungarian nationals regarding health care provisions (as indicated above), the priority order applies to them in the same manner as to Hungarian citizens.
-It can be note, however, that the website for the registration to get vaccinated is only available in Hungarian and only later was it translated to English.
+There was no beneficiary of international protection residing in reception facilities infected by the SARS-CoV-2 virus in 2021.
+At the outset of the vaccination campaign, Hungarian citizens (above the age of 18) in the possession of a valid health insurance card were eligible for the vaccine.
+Since beneficiaries of international protection fall under the same category as Hungarian nationals regarding health care provisions (as indicated above), the priority order applied to them in the same manner as to Hungarian citizens.
+It can be note, however, that the website for the registration to get vaccinated was initially only available in Hungarian and only later was it translated to English.

 Section 3(s) Act CLIV of 1997 on Health Care.